How To Help Other People Understand The Impact Of Littering

 Lead By Example, Inspiring Others To Do The Same

-Helping other people understand the impact of littering isn’t a one-time lesson.
-Simply sharing a few fun facts, or outlining what to do and what not to do might not be enough.
-Even with compelling stories, some people learn best through observation.
-If they see you regularly picking up trash, using reusable items, and recycling, they’re more likely to understand and adopt those habits themselves.
+Helping other people understand the impact of littering isn’t a one-time lesson (or conversation).
+Sharing a few fun facts or outlining what to do and what not to do might not be enough.
+Even with compelling stories, some people simply learn best through observation.

-National Geographic, 73% of beach litter all around the world is plastic.
+Fun Fact: According to National Geographic, 73% of beach litter all around the world is plastic.
 Most come from cigarette butts, bottles, bottle caps, food wrappers, grocery bags, and polystyrene containers.

 These everyday items pile up, highlighting the urgent need for behavioral change, beyond simply understanding the impact of littering.
 So don’t wait for the perfect moment to talk about sustainability, start doing them today!